Saturday Walkers' Club London & South East England

 Besides Munros (Scottish hills over 3,000 feet - about 1000 metres) and Wainwrights (Lake District hills) are 'Marilyns' and Humps.
 These are relatively high hills, of which there are many, even in the Southeast.

-- Nature - a monthly almanac of the seasons
+South East England Nature and Weather - a monthly almanac of the seasons

 Last Updated: Mar-09